 Note that affiliate links are used in this post.
 If you book any travel or purchase any products through an affiliate link on my site, I will receive a small commission at no extra cost to you.
 By purchasing items through my affiliate links, you’ll help support the work of running this site.
 Thank you!!!

-Here are the Dive-in movies coming to Carnival ships in November 2024.
+Here are the Dive-in movies to be shown on Carnival cruises in January 2025.